crescendai/crescendai-web/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the app in action.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the app.

-## Implemented
+## Features (Coming Soon)

-- ✅ Search for emails
-- ✅ Profile sidebar with user information
-- ✅ View all threads
-- ✅ View all emails in a thread
-- ✅ Compose view
+- Piano recording upload and analysis
+- AI-powered feedback based on 19 dimensions
-- ✅ Seed and setup script
+- Performance scoring and recommendations
-- ✅ Highlight searched text
-- ✅ Hook up compose view
-- ✅ Delete emails (move to trash)
-- Make side profile dynamic
-- Support Markdown?
+- Progress tracking
-- Make up/down arrows work for threads
-- Global keyboard shortcuts
-- Better date formatting
-- Dark mode styles
+- Dark mode
+- User authentication